 - Clean technology vanpools for agricultural workers in the Central Valley

-We continuously work with our Charge Ahead California campaign partners to secure state funding for these EV equity programs, promote their benefits and successes, and ensure their design and implementation eliminates barriers and maximizes EV access.
+We continuously work with our Charge Ahead California campaign partners to secure state funding for these EV equity programs, promote their benefits and successes, and ensure their design and implementation eliminates barriers and maximizes electric vehicle access.

 EV Charging Infrastructure

-We continue to advocate for equitable charging station investments at the CPUC, where utilities proposed $1 billion in transportation electrification projects in January of 2017; the California Energy Commission, which recently awarded a grant to implement up to $200 million in EV charging station programs through 2022;
+We continue to advocate for equitable charging station investments at the CPUC, where utilities proposed $1 billion in transportation electrification projects in January of 2017, and at the California Energy Commission which awarded a grant to invest up to $200 million in electric vehicle charging station programs through 2022.

 - Our report, “Electric Carsharing in Underserved Communities: Considerations for Program Success,” has helped shape pilot programs to provide electric vehicle carsharing services to poor communities in order to increase mobility and drive adoption of electric cars.